Gabby Kessler: University of Florida, 2015–2017

-Professional career
+Club career

 Portland Thorns, 2019–2021

 Kessler was selected in the first round, 9th overall, of the 2018 NWSL College Draft by the Portland Thorns.
 Kessler however missed the totality of the 2018 season due to rehabilitation to her knee.
 However, Mark Parson's confidence in her resulted in her making the 2019 Portland Thorns squad.
 She signed in April 2019 and made her debut for the club on April 20 against the Chicago Red Stars.

 Houston Dash, 2021

-Kessler scored her first professional goal against the North Carolina Courage on a free kick.
+On July 18, Kessler scored her first professional goal against the North Carolina Courage on a free kick.
 She retired from professional soccer in January 2022.

 International career

 Kessler has been called into several United States Women's National Team camps at the U-18, U-19, U-20 and U-23 levels.

 Personal life

 She married McClain Kessler on December 18, 2021, and began using her married name Gabby Kessler.